chrishayuk/chuk-basic/compiler/parser/README.md

 TODO:

 - Complete README
+- Fix up handling of floats like 123.45 (make tests pass)
 - Refactor and Tidy Up
-- Finish up handling of all builtins
 - Extend some of the unit testing
 - Handle DIM
 - Handle DATA
 - Handle READ
+- RANDOMIZE